peem64/MMM-SMH/README.md

 ## 🏔️ Features

 - **Dual Mountain Support**: Display either Scottish Munros or Corbetts using the same component
-- **Hourly Rotation**: Automatically cycles through all mountains every hour based on UTC time
+- **Half-Hourly Rotation**: Automatically cycles through all mountains every 30 minutes based on UTC time
+- **Completion Tracking**: Mark mountains as completed and track your progress
+- **User Authentication**: Sign up/sign in to save your completion progress
 - **Comprehensive Data**: Each mountain includes:
   - Height, prominence, and location details
   - Difficulty rating (1-5 scale) with star display